 Advanced Standing.
 Students must receive advanced standing in order to enroll in Graduate Seminar in School Counseling (PPS 597).
 Students must have completed all provisions or conditions of admission in order to apply for Advanced Standing.
-Applicants must have completed a minimum of 30 semester hours of coursework, completed 583A-Supervised Field Work Level I, (Masters in Education Counseling only), or 583 A and 583B (Supervised Field Work Level I & II) for all other degree programs, be in academic good standing, and have attained a minimum GPA of 3.0 for all work applicable in the degree program.
+Applicants must have completed a minimum of 30 semester hours of coursework, completed 583A-Supervised Field Work Level I, be in academic good standing, and have attained a minimum GPA of 3.0 for all work applicable in the degree program.